WHAT YOU SHOULD KNOW:

-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
+- Take your medicine as directed.
+Contact your PHP if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 - You have a fever.

 - You have chills, a cough, or feel weak and achy.
-These are signs that you may have an infection.

-- You have abnormal or foul smelling vaginal discharge.
+- You have abnormal or foul-smelling vaginal discharge.

 - Your skin is itchy, swollen, or you have a rash.
-Your medicine may be causing these symptoms.
-This may mean you are allergic to your medicine.

-- You have questions or concerns about the hysteroscopy, your medicine, or your health problem.
+- You have questions or concerns about your condition or care.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.